-Snare capital 2019 € 2018 € Authorised 1,571,998 ordinary shares of €2.329373 each 3,661,770 3,661,770 Issued and fully paid 1,059,700 ordinary shares of €2.329373 each 2,468,437 2,468,437
+Share capital 2020 € 2019 € Authorised Ordinary shares 3,661,770 3,661,770 Issued and fully paid Ordinary shares 2,471,437 2,468,437

-The total authorised, issued and fully paid up share capital for the combined financial statements has been assumed to be principally the aggregate of all of the authorised, issued and fully paid up share capital of each of Consolidated Holdings Limited, Mizzi Organisation Limited, The General Soft Drinks Company Limited and GSD Marketing Limited.
+The total authorised, issued and fully paid up share capital for the combined financial statements has been assumed to be principally the aggregate of all of the authorised, issued and fully paid up share capital of each of Consolidated Holdings Limited, Mizzi EV Limited, Mizzi Organisation Limited, The General Soft Drinks Company Limited and GSD Marketing Limited.
+Mizzi EV Limited is a newly incorporated company, during the current financial year, with an authorised, issued and fully paid up share capital of \in 3,000 (refer to Note 1.1 (v)).